 The Plan is registered with the Canada Revenue Agency (CRA) under registration number 1063874.
-The Plan is a registered pension plan as defined in the Income Tax Act (ITA) and as such is not subject to income taxes for contributions or investment income received.
+The Plan is a registered pension plan as defined in the Income Tax Act (ITA) and as such is not subject to income taxes on contributions or investment income received.
 The Plan is also registered with the Office of the Superintendent of Financial Institutions Canada (OSFI) under registration number 57136, and is subject to the Pension Benefits Standards Act, 1985 (PBSA), and the regulations thereunder.
 Canada Post Corporation (the Corporation) sponsors and administers the Plan.

-The Plan is comprised of both a Defined Benefit component (DB component) and a Defined Contribution component (DC component).
-The DB component was established by the Corporation effective October 1, 2000 and covered all eligible employees.
-Effective January 1, 2010, the Corporation established the DC component for all newly hired Management and Exempt employees, along with those newly hired unionized employees who later transfer to a Management and Exempt position.
-These new employees are only eligible to participate in the DC component of the Plan.
+The Plan is comprised of both a Defined Benefit component and a Defined Contribution component.
+The Defined Benefit component was established by the Corporation effective October 1, 2000 and covered all eligible employees.
+Effective January 1, 2010, the Corporation established the Defined Contribution component for all newly hired Management and Exempt employees, along with those newly hired unionized employees who later transfer to a Management and Exempt position.
+These new employees are only eligible to participate in the Defined Contribution component of the Plan.